 I remember a trip to a Caribbean island years ago.
 We rented a boat to explore the island’s shorelines.
 After miles of beautiful beaches, we were shocked to see a large industrial complex covered in black grime.
 We quickly learned this was the island’s power plant.

 It turns out that nearly all islands have plants like this.
 They are usually located downwind and out of sight from residents and tourists.
 And, they are all powered by diesel fuel shipped in from the mainland.
 Diesel is one of the most expensive, least efficient, and dirtiest ways to generate electricity.
-Island electric rates can easily be two- or three-times the average U.S. cost of 12 cents per kilowatt hour.
+Island electric rates can easily be two- or three-times the average U.S. cost.
 For decades, this has been the only option – but no more.

 The cost of wind and solar has dropped so far in the last decade, it is now cheaper than imported diesel for most islands.
-And if there is one thing islands have in abundance, it’s the fuel for clean energy – sunshine and breezes.
+And if there is one thing islands have in abundance, it’s sunshine and breezes – the perfect fuel for clean energy.
 Most islands are finding that tapping their own local solar and wind energy is cheaper than importing diesel for their generators.
 In fact, as the cost of clean energy technologies continue to drop, the price gap with diesel is just getting larger.
 Over time, the gap has become so large that even the most risk-averse island governments are starting to pay attention.
 So, are economics of clean energy compelling enough to motivate islands to switch over?
 Not just yet.
-Many islands will stick with their tried and true diesel generators until they have a way to generate power at night and on windless days.
+Many islands will stick with their tried and true diesel generators until they can solve a critical puzzle – how do you provide power at night and when the wind dies down?

 Energy storage is the remaining piece of the clean energy puzzle